Point processes with event time uncertainty: Estimation of influence kernel

-In practice, we are given $M$ many independent (training) trajectories $\{ y_t^{(m)}\}_{m=1}^M $, and thus the log-likelihood is summed over the $M$ trajectories.
-The trajectories may potentially differ in length, and the likelihood model is still well-defined.
+In practice, we usually estimate the model parameters from multiple trajectories.
+Given $M$ independent (training) trajectories $\{ y_t^{(m)}\}_{m=1}^M $, the log-likelihood is summed over the $M$ trajectories.
+The trajectories may potentially differ in length, but the likelihood model remains well-defined.
 For simplicity, we assume the $M$ trajectories are of the same length $N$, and the trajectories $y^{(m)}$ are i.i.d. across $m$.
 We introduce the superscript $^{(m)}$ to stand for the $m$-th trajectory and apply to the notations $y_t$, $\eta_t$, $\Lambda_t$ and log-likelihood $\ell$.
-We denote the (averaged) summed log-likelihood as $L(\theta)$, and the likelihood model is summarized as
+We denote the (averaged) summed log-likelihood as $L(\theta)$,

-We propose first-order approaches to estimate the model parameter from data.
-Given the likelihood model, it is natural to estimate the parameters using MLE by e.g. Gradient Descent (GD).
+Given the likelihood model, it is natural to estimate the parameters using MLE by, e.g., Gradient Descent (GD).
 We will see that the MLE problem is (strongly) convex under certain technical conditions, which is proved in expectation and should hold when there are enough trajectories.
-Before going into more detail about GD, we introduce another approach to estimate the model parameters using Variational Inequality (VI) optimization \cite{juditsky2019signal}.
-We will obtain a parameter recovery guarantee for VI (in expectation) under a stochastic optimization setting that resembles the guarantee of stochastic first-order optimization for convex problems.
-In the rest of this section, all the proofs are postponed to Appendix \ref{app:proofs-sec:4}.
+However, it is known that gradient descent algorithms for estimating GLMs converge slowly, particularly near the true parameters \cite{he2020point}.
+Thus, we also consider an alternative approach to estimate model parameters using Variational Inequality (VI) optimization \cite{juditsky2019signal}.
+We obtain a parameter recovery guarantee for VI (in expectation) under a stochastic optimization setting that resembles the guarantee of stochastic first-order optimization for convex problems.
+All the proofs are postponed to Appendix \ref{app:proofs-sec:4}.